 - Data Table + Charts.
 This option will give you tables and charts for each table.

 - Data Table Only.
 This option removes the charts.
-If you have a lot of data, this option is the fastest option for generating the banner tables.
+If you have a lot of data, this option is the fastest option for generating the Pivot tables.

 - Data Table + Charts + Mean.
 This option will give you the tables, charts for each table, and the mean calculation for each answer option column.

-- Click Create Banner Table.
-The banner/pivot tables will be generated and emailed to the email address on the account.
+- Click Create Pivot Table.
+The pivot tables will be generated and emailed to the email address on the account.

 Can I see an example of the Excel Report?

-Can I have a banner table for multiple pivot questions?
+Can I have a Pivot table for multiple pivot questions?

 Yes.
 You can have multiple Pivot questions using the Secondary Pivot and/or Nested Pivot option.

-Can I integrate Custom Variables with Banner tables?
+Can I integrate Custom Variables with Pivot tables?

 Yes.
-Choose the Custom Variable you want to segment on (in step 1) and the system will automatically create a banner table for every available data point.
+Choose the Custom Variable you want to segment on (in step 1) and the system will automatically create a Pivot table for every available data point.

-Are there limitations I should be aware of when creating banner tables?
+Are there limitations I should be aware of when creating Pivot tables?

 For Nested Pivot Tables, there is a limit of a total of 64 columns.
 This is to prevent our system from being over utilized and slowing the service for others.
 This is a system limitation and no exceptions will be made.